 - Where the data originated from

 - Who used the data, and approved and actioned the steps in the lifecycle

-The entire data flow is mapped to understand, document, and visualize data in all stages.
+The entire data flow is mapped to understand, document, and visualize data in

 Why Track Data Lineage?